International Day for the Eradication of Poverty

 on people at risk of poverty or social exclusion in the European Union.

-... that more than one third of the EU population could not face unexpected financial expenses, with the highest share found in Hungary (72.2%) and the lowest in Sweden (15.8%)
+... that just below one third (30.0%) of the EU population could not afford a one-week annual holiday away from home, with the highest share found in Romania (65.0%) and the lowest in Sweden (8.8%)?

-... that one third of single parents in the EU were at risk of poverty, ranging from 17.4% in Finland to 47.6% in Lithuania?
+... that 24.9% of children in the EU were at risk of poverty or social exclusion ranging from 14.2% in Czechia to 41.7% in Romania?

-Source: Eurostat, EU-Statistics on income, social inclusion and living conditions (EU-SILC).
+Source: Eurostat, EU-Statistics on income and living conditions (EU-SILC).

 Data for the EU have been estimated.